algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 [^speed]: The speed of the sun is 850 000 km/h.

-[^algosup]: Algosup is a computer science school based in Vierzon.
+[^algosup]: ALGOSUP is a computer science school based in Vierzon.
 And also the client of this project.

 [^placeholder]: A placeholder represents the substitution text for an element.

-[^input]: An input is a place where we can write.
+[^input]: An input is a place where we can write in a web page.

 [^404]: A 404 error is an HTTP error code transmitted by a web server when a requested resource is unavailable or the server cannot find it.